 The book is grotesque enough to shock even the steeliest of readers, but at no point does it register as mere sensationalism.
 A comparison can be made to the work of Bret Easton Ellis, another early starter with a penchant for the abject.
 Like Ellis’s novels, Lambert’s excavation into the depths of desire and provocation is as thrilling as it is disturbing, as beautiful as it is revolting.
 This is a difficult balance to manage, yet it may well be the key to his success.

-Aaron Obedkoff studies English literature at Concordia University, in Montreal.
+Aaron Obedkoff is pursuing a doctorate in English literature at Emory University, in Atlanta.